InigoInigo Logo

 Timber-framed with curved braces and brick and plaster infills, the house is set over two principal stories with steep-pitched, high-ceiling rooms above.

 Once the home of the King and Queen of Thailand, Grade II*-listed Vane Court is an historic 15th-century Wealden hall in the sought-after village of Biddenden, Kent.
-With eight bedrooms, it is a house of exceptional character and has been the subject of a comprehensive renovation by the current owners, who have given careful attention to restorative elements while sensitively ushering in aspects of modernity.
-The main house exceeds 6,500 sq ft internally and incorporates six bedrooms and several versatile living and study spaces.
+Of exceptional character, the house has been the subject of a comprehensive renovation by the current owners, who have given careful attention to restorative elements while sensitively ushering in aspects of modernity.
+The main house exceeds 6,500 sq ft internally and incorporates seven bedrooms and several versatile living and study spaces.
 The house rests in around 5.36 acres of tranquil formal gardens and ponds, with a swimming pool and tennis court, and garaging for four vehicles.

 Setting the Scene